radius-project/docs/docs/content/reference/faq.md

 ### Do developers need contributor or owner access to a cloud provider (Azure subscription, AWS account, etc.) to leverage Radius Recipes?

-No. Recipes are deployed on-behalf-of the Radius environment so developers do not need any write access to an Azure subscription, resource group, or AWS account.
+No. Recipes are deployed on-behalf-of the Radius Environment so developers do not need any write access to an Azure subscription, resource group, or AWS account.
 This allows a least-privilege access model to cloud resources and for IT operators to only allow approved IaC templates to be deployed to their cloud environments.

 ### Why do I need to manually output a Kubernetes UCP ID as part of my Bicep Recipe?